threefoldfoundation/www_threefold_io/content/about/index.md

 <br><br>
 *The Internet is a network of computers which are typically hosted in large datacenters.
 These datacenters are owned by a few large corporations.
 This is not how the Internet was designed.
 The Internet was designed to be decentralized, open and available to everyone.*
 <br><br>

-**We have invented a new Data, Cloud and Network system <br>as an engine for an upgraded Internet.**
+#### We have invented a new Data, Cloud and Network system as an engine for an upgraded Internet.

 <br>